hobyst/flmidi-kompletekontrol/docs/user/basic_controls.rst

 - **PLUG-IN:** Changes the focus of the keyboard from DAW control mode to Komplete Kontrol mode.

 - **MIDI:** Changes to MIDI mode.

+- **4D Encoder:** It is mostly used for general navigation as both a directional pad and as a jog wheel.
+In the channel rack you can press it down like a button to open and close the window of the currently selected plugin and on the playlist and piano roll you can spin it to change the position of the playback marker, among other uses.